Vanguard set to host 2nd mental health summit

 The Chief Consultant Psychiatrist at the Federal Neuropsychiatric Hospital Annex, Oshodi, Lagos, Dr. Olufunmilayo Akinola, will coordinate the panelists’ session.

-The Nigeria Medical Association, the Pharmaceutical Society of Nigeria, the WAITT Organisation, Lagos University Teaching Hospital, and the Lagos State Ministry of Health will also grace the occasion.
+The Nigeria Medical Association, the Pharmaceutical Society of Nigeria, the WAITT Organisation, and a host of other stakeholder will grace the occasion.

 To further broaden the scope of its mental health campaign, Vanguard established the Mental Health Chat Room – an interactive column where the basics of mental health are discussed to promote public understand and have a full grasp of the rudiments of mental health and mental well-being.